 Cindy began her career at Eli Lilly and moved to Medtronic, where she turned an underperforming women’s health franchise into a $500 million business focused on treating women who have pelvic floor disorders.
 At 3M, Cindy created a “virtual startup” to accelerate the development of inhaler devices for asthma and COPD patients.
-Now at Everly Health, she’s charged with scaling a unicorn.
-Cindy is on the board of Accolade and Vanderbilt University, her alma mater.
+She left Everly Health in mid-2023.
+Cindy is on the boards of Accolade and Vanderbilt University, her alma mater.
 She is a former director of Best Buy.

 April founded Spring Health, an AI-driven mental health services company after health struggles close to home—her own and those of friends—convinced her that the system was broken.
 Spring Health is valued at more than $2B, and April is the youngest woman to build a unicorn company.
 She has been recognized on Forbes 30 Under 30 list, as one of Goldman Sachs’ 100 Most Intriguing Entrepreneurs, and as a World Economic Forum Technology Pioneer.
 She is also a Yale Entrepreneurial Institute Fellow.